-Here's some information to help you get ready for your appointments, and what you might expect from your doctor and other health providers.
+Here's some information to help you get ready for your appointment, and what you might expect from your doctor and other health providers.

 What you can do

-- Write down questions to ask your doctor so that you'll remember to cover everything you wanted to.
+- Questions to ask your doctor so that you'll remember to cover everything you wanted to

 - What kinds of tests do I need?
 Do these tests require any special preparation?

 - Is this condition temporary or long lasting?

 - What treatments are available, and which do you recommend?

 - Are there any brochures or other printed material that I can have?
 What websites do you recommend?

 Don't hesitate to ask additional questions during your appointment.